 Use our online Provider Search tool.
 Or you can find a list of providers in the CHOICE Total Provider & Pharmacy Directory.
-If you need help identifying a provider who meets your needs, you can also contact CHOICE Total Member Services.
+If you need help identifying a provider who meets your needs, you can also contact your CHOICE Total Care Team.

-Call Member Services.
+Call us.
 If you have already chosen a new doctor, give our representative the doctor’s name.
 Once they confirm that the doctor is in our network, we’ll send you a new ID card.

-If you have not chosen a new doctor, you can find one using our Provider Search tool, or call Member Services to help you find one in our network.
+If you have not chosen a new doctor, you can find one using our Provider Search tool, or call us and we will help you find one in our network.

 If you are dissatisfied with the quality of care you get from your aide, please contact their home care agency.
-If you are dissatisfied with the agency, please call Member Services.
+If you are dissatisfied with the agency, please call us.

-Contact Member Services.
+Contact us.
 Please have the bill with you when you call, as we will ask for specific information found on the bill.
 We will work with you and your doctor to clarify the bill and determine whether you may be responsible for any charges.